 Making these spinach wraps became a family affair when I was developing this recipe.
 As usual, I had quite a bit of something that I needed to make use of, in this case, spinach.
 My children love quesadillas and tortillas so I decided I’d try giving them a healthier version and make spinach wraps.
 Half my kids love it; the other half look at it like it’s radioactive.
-So I tried calling them Incredible Hulk wraps…that didn’t fly.
-I suppose they don’t care about all the vitamin K they get from it…
+So I tried calling them Incredible Hulk wraps…that didn’t go over well.
+I suppose they don’t care about all the vitamin K they get from it.

-Rolling these out can get messy, especially if your house is infested with kitchen elves.
+Rolling these out can get messy, especially if your house is infested with kitchen elves under the age of 5.
 Come prepared and wear an apron (and a hat and headphones, if you’re like me).
 About halfway through the first batch, I remembered I have a tortilla press, so don’t think you need one.
 I honestly use a combo of pressing the dough ball initially and then rolling it thinner with the rolling pin.